 The 11-member Westfield State University Board of Trustees is appointed by the governor of the Commonwealth of Massachusetts.
 Each member is appointed for a five-year term, with the possibility of one additional term of five years.
 The alumni trustee is elected every five years by the Alumni Association and the student trustee is elected annually by the student body.
 Each member of the board is required to take an oath to discharge faithfully, impartially, honestly, and to the best of his or her abilities the duties of a trustee.
 While trustee terms do expire, the trustees continue to serve on the board until a replacement has been appointed.
 PENC (Public Education Nominating Council) is charged with this responsibility of appointing trustees.

 Ali Salehi, Chair

-A Westfield resident, Ali Salehi serves as chief executive officer and president of Westfield-based Columbia Manufacturing Inc., an industry leader in the production of school furniture with an award-winning manufacturing record in sustainability, environmental, and health and safety issues.
+A Westfield resident, Ali Salehi serves as managing director of Hansen Engineering and Machinery Co., Inc. of Danvers, MA.
 A former board member of the Greater Westfield Chamber of Commerce, the Westfield State University Foundation, and the Westfield Redevelopment Authority, Salehi is a current trustee of Suffield Academy and a former vice-chair of the Baystate Health Foundation.
 He holds a B.S. in mechanical engineering and an M.S. in engineering management from Western New England University.